deepu2010/Deep-neural-network-step-by-step/README.md

 # Deep-neural-network-step-by-step
 In this project, I have built a deep neural network including forward propagation and backward propagation without using any libraries.

-The key objective of this project is to develop an intuition of the over all structure of a neural network.
+The key goal of this project is to develop an intuition of the over all structure of a neural network.

+**The key objectives in this notebook is to:**

+  * Construct neural network without using any libraries
+    * Compute forward propogation
+    * Compute Loss
+    * Compute backward propogaton
+    * Update weights
+  * Build a deep learning model to classify cat images.
+  * Compare the accuracy of deep learning model with other models built using libraries.

 ### The various steps involved in building deep neural networks include: